 Necklaces and Chains

-The Mughal emperors and empresses wore rich necklaces and chains, strewn with pearls, gemstones and quality beads.
-Necklaces and chains ranged from thin ornaments with enamelled pendants to heavy ornaments with glittering gemstones.
-Gemstones and premium beads feature prominently on these ornaments, to give wearers a richly bejewelled look.
+The Mughal emperors and empresses wore rich necklaces and chains, strewn with pearls, gemstones, and quality beads.
+Necklaces and chains ranged from thin ornaments with enameled pendants to heavy ornaments with glittering gemstones.
+Gemstones and premium beads feature prominently on these ornaments, to give wearers a richly bejeweled look.

 Bangles and Bracelets